 Stage West’s Sixth Annual Southwest Playwriting Competition drew many entries from playwrights with at least two years of ties to Texas, New Mexico, Oklahoma, Arkansas or Louisiana.
 Plays could not have had a professional production prior to the April submission deadline.
 The competition used a method in which the readers did not know the names of the playwrights before the final results were announced.
 There were three rounds of reading, and the final round included eight plays.

 Stilson qualified for the competition as a former resident of the Dallas/Ft.
-Worth area, where he served as head of the acting/directing program in the Department of Theatre at Texas Wesleyan University and as artistic director of Shakespeare in the Park, an Equity summer theatre in Fort Worth, Texas.
+Worth area, where he served as head of the acting/directing program in the Conservatory of Theatre at Texas Wesleyan University and as artistic director of Shakespeare in the Park, an Equity summer theatre in Fort Worth, Texas.
 Playwrights in the competition must reside in or have lived in Texas, Arkansas, New Mexico, Oklahoma or Louisiana for at least two years.

 Stilson began writing “Murphy’s Law” about a year ago.
 Last spring, it was accepted as one of two readings as part of the University of Missouri’s Summer Repertory Theatre.
 Prior to the reading, Dr. David Crespy, professor of theatre and artistic director of the Missouri Playwright’s Workshop, served as Stilson’s sounding board as he developed the script in preparation for the summer reading